natydev/municipitaly/README.md

 Steps to submit your code:

 1. Fork the repo.
-2. Oper your feature/namespaced branch
+2. Open your feature/namespaced branch
 3. Commit your code following Github guidelines.
 4. Make a PR with an exhaustive description.